Marketers spend a ton of time, money, and effort creating digital sales collateral for our sales teams.

 So in that spirit, I suggest you start asking the sales team why?

-And since, we sell sales tools to help your sales team find the right collateral here’s the amazingly simple, if slightly self focused reason, I bet you might uncover.
+And since, we sell sales tools to help your sales team find the right collateral here’s the amazingly simple reason, I bet you might uncover.

 Reps can’t find the right collateral because we made it hard for them